hgot07/radius-dta/README.md

 4. Run the script by
  $ perl dtauth-poc.pl

-## TIPS for buiding a real AAA system
+## TIPS for building a real AAA system
-It is strongly recommended to use a web-based provisioning system because the generated User-Name is very long.
+It is strongly recommended to use a web-based provisioning system because the generated User-Name is too long to type in manually.
-In addition, manual configuration of server authentication is cumbersome.
+In addition, manual configuration of server authentication is cumbersome and error prone.

 For example,
 - [Passpoint Provisioning Tools](https://github.com/hgot07/PasspointProvisioningTools)